 - New components can be easily added and removed without altering the whole network topology.

-- The performance of star bus topology is high even at times of heavy loads.
+- The performance of the star bus topology is high even at times of heavy loads.

 - It is perfectly suitable for large area networks.